stirnim/garmin-andytimer/README.md

 ![0](https://github.com/stirnim/garmin-andytimer/blob/master/screenshot/1.png)
 ![0](https://github.com/stirnim/garmin-andytimer/blob/master/screenshot/2.png)

-The Andy Timer generally uses larger or equal large fonts as the built-in timer.
-The only time it has smaller fonts is when the data field is shown in the 1 field layout or 3 field layout in the middle.
-In both cases, if the time is below one hour, the built-in timer uses a size 59 font which is not exposed to Connect IQ.
-The largest font exposed to Connect IQ is of size 53 (`FONT_NUMBER_THAI_HOT`).
+The Andy Timer uses the largest fonts possible.
+However, because not all watch fonts are exposed to Connect IQ it is still possible that the built-in data fields may have a better suited font.
+For example, the following font sizes are exposed to Connect IQ for the Garmin Forerunner 945: 13, 17, 19, 22, 24, 28, 34, 46, 53.
+Additional system fonts not exposed to Connect IQ have the following size: 31, 42, 59.

 # Installation